PACE-challenge/pacechallenge.org/2024/visualizer.md

 title: "PACE 2024 - Visualizer"
 ---

-The visualizer (*coming soon*) can be used to visualize a given instance and solution.
+The [visualizer](visualizer.py) can be used to visualize a given instance and solution.

 ## Usage